Vanderbilt Temporary Service Employee Guide

 - Accepting an Assignment

 - Contact with VTS

 - HR Guidelines

 - Performance Evaluations

 - Employee Safety

 Welcome to Vanderbilt Temporary Services (VTS).
-The purpose of VTS is to assist the employing departments of Vanderbilt University and Vanderbilt University Medical Center in meeting their temporary staffing needs.
+The purpose of VTS is to assist the employing departments of Vanderbilt University in meeting their temporary staffing needs.

 As a member of the VTS staff, you inherit a tradition of excellence and the opportunity to contribute to that proud tradition.
 We have the opportunity to market your skills throughout the Vanderbilt community.